How to Handle

 2. To Create an Empty Column

-Empty columns are gold.
-If mixing suits lets you clear out a column entirely, it's almost always worth the cost.
-You'll need that empty space to reorganize later anyway.
-As I cover in the strategy guide, empty columns are your primary tool for unblocking cards and fixing mistakes.
+Empty columns are powerful.
+If mixing suits lets you clear out a column entirely, the trade can be worth the cost because that space helps you reorganize later.
+The empty columns guide explains why open space is the main tool for unblocking cards and repairing awkward piles.

 3. Before a Stockpile Deal

-When you're about to deal from the stock, you want to extract maximum value from the current board state.
-Making a few mixed-suit moves to flip additional cards before the deal adds 10 more cards isn't just acceptable, it's often optimal.
-You're gathering information before chaos hits.
+When you're about to deal from the stock, you want to extract as much useful board value as possible first.
+A mixed-suit move that flips an additional card before the deal adds 10 more cards can be worthwhile because you are gathering information before the tableau changes.

 4. On High-Rank Cards